KaranPatel7301/mycontactspace/README.md

-# MyContactSpace
+# MyContactSpace - COP4331C
-COP4331C contact manager
+In this application you can register an account and login to view your contacts list.
+From there you can add, edit, search, and delete contacts.